whatsupcoders/Neumorphism/README.md

 ```html
 <element name='neuprogress' src='../../../../../../progress.hml'></element>
 ```
-2. Now we need use the tag named "neuprogress" and define the parameters like icon and Text as shown below.
+2. Now we need use the tag named "neuprogress" and define the parameters like progress value as shown below.

 Usage:
 ```html